gloori/kubeflow-poc/README.md

 - Installation Prerequisites
 The doc doesn't list the _prerequisites_ (at all).
 Let alone whether _Docker Desktop_ is a prerequisite.
-It is, and once installed we see the `kind-control-plane` is listed as node in Docker Desktop's dashboard.
+**It is**, and once installed we see the `kind-control-plane` is listed as node in Docker Desktop's dashboard.

 - Non-AMD64 Architectures
+If true, this may drop this option.
 The [known issues](https://kind.sigs.k8s.io/docs/user/known-issues)
 page says this:
     > KIND does not currently ship pre-built images for non-amd64 architectures.
 In the future we may,
     > but currently demand has been low and the cost to build has been high.

   This statement is assumed to be obsolete, as the [release page](https://github.com/kubernetes-sigs/kind/releases) lists `kind-darwin-arm64`

 - Docker Desktop for macOS and container networks